CEatBTU/FGPU/README.md

 ## Supported Platforms / Tools

 - The current version of the repository has been tested in both Windows and Linux.
-- The implementation was tested in Xilinx Vivado v2017.2, v2019.2, and v2020.2.
+- The implementation was tested in Xilinx Vivado v2017.2, v2019.2, v2020.2, and v2021.1.
 - The simulation was tested in Mentor ModelSim 2020.1
 - The VHDL code uses some VHDL-2008 constructs, which may be unsupported in some tools.
-- Easily portable to ZYNQ devices.
+- Easily portable to other ZYNQ devices.
 For Ultrascale+ architecture, check branch ultrascale.

 ## Known Bugs